gangwaranuj/SpringOauth2/README.md

 2. You have to pass Basic Auth too, this is the client credentials, not the user.
 In this example the username is "client" and password "clientpassword" (without quotes).

-The authorization header will looks like:
-Authorization : Basic Y2xpZW50OmNsaWVudHBhc3N3b3Jk

-3. Set the Content-Type header to application/x-www-form-urlencoded
+2. Set the Content-Type header to application/x-www-form-urlencoded

 ![alt text](https://snag.gy/FSs0Cw.jpg)